vmware-automation/solutions-import-beta/Puppet-Service.xml.md

 ###Deployment steps:

-After importing Service in Application Director, you can start using it to deploy applications.
+After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
 The basic steps are as follows:

-Step 1:
+Step 1: Map the logical template with Cloud  template (Physical Template).

-	1. Create a new Application.

-    2. On the Blueprint canvas, drag and drop the supported OS template from the Logical Templates menu.

-    3. From the Services menu, drag and drop this service to OS template.

-    4. Save the Application.
+Step 2: Navigate to Applications Tab and open the imported Application.

-Step 2: Deployment Environment tab will be displayed.
-Enter proper property values as per your environment and click next.
+Step 3: Enter required property values appropriate to your environment.

-Step 3: Application Properties -> Service tab ->Puppet_Enterprise
+		a.
+Application Properties -> Service tab ->Puppet_Enterprise

 			a. agent_cert: Enter the systems certificate name
 			b. installer_payload: Enter the appropriate package for the operating system (Path of Operating system webs server)